 Correct Score Dutching

 There are loads of other options that you can dutch bets on and the correct score is very popular.
-This is usually done on Betfair as you have the option to cash out the bet when you get closer to the results you have backed.
+This is usually done on Betfair as it is one of the best cash out betting sites on the market.

 Low scoring example